-2. Te Pūrongo Mutunga Kaupapa me te pānui whakaahua putanga | End of Project report and outcomes poster
+2. Te Pūrongo Mutunga Kaupapa me te pānui whakaahua putanga | End of Project report and summary poster

 The purpose of the TLRI End of Project report is to succinctly communicate key findings and implications for practice.
 This provides a summary of the research for anyone who is interested - the audience should include both researchers and practitioners.
+Your completed report will be publicised on the homepage under Latest Research, have its own project page and be searchable throughout the site from any keywords.